gurix/pollyhof/README.md

 # Pollyhof
-Pollyhof is a simple shell script that converstes SSML files coded in slim to spoken language using Amazon AWS Polly.
+Pollyhof is a simple shell script that converts SSML files coded in slim to spoken language using Amazon AWS Polly.

 ## Requirements
 - slim https://slimlang.com